-Your project Table Storage is available in the Tables tab in the Storage section.
+The Table Storage for your project is available under the Tables tab in the Storage section.
 All data tables are organized into buckets that can also be used to share tables between projects.

-The actual data tables and the buckets are created primarily by Keboola components (data source connectors, transformations and applications), or they are imported from CSV files.
-In case you want to import data to an already existing table, the imported table must have all the columns of the old, existing table, even if the old table is empty.
-If some columns are missing, you will receive a message like this:
+The actual data tables and the buckets are created primarily by Keboola components (data source connectors, transformations, and applications), or they are imported from CSV files.
+If you want to import data into an already existing table, the imported table must contain all the columns of the existing table, even if the existing table is empty.
+If any columns are missing, you will receive an error message similar to the following:

 Some columns are missing in the CSV file.
 Missing columns: lat,long.
 Expected columns: lat,long.